This post may contain affiliate links. Please read our disclosure policy.

 - In another large saucepan over medium-high heat, melt the butter, then add the flour to make the roux.
 Whisk the flour and butter until they are combined and golden, about 2 minutes.

-- Slowly pour the cold milk into the roux, whisking as you pour.
+- Slowly pour the milk, whisking as you pour.
 Add the Dijon mustard and season with salt and pepper to taste.
 Bring the mixture to a boil, then reduce to low and simmer, occasionally whisking until sauce is thickened, about 5-7 minutes.

-- Stir in the cheese, then fold in the pasta.
-Transfer to an oven-safe baking dish (or dishes).
-Sprinkle with panko breadcrumbs.
+- Stir in the cheeses, then fold in the pasta.
+Transfer to the prepared baking dish and sprinkle with panko breadcrumbs.
 Bake until the breadcrumbs are golden and the edges are bubbly, about 20-25 minutes.

 - Use other types of shredded cheese in place of gruyere and cheddar if you’d prefer.